Six tips to create leverage in your next negotiation

 Landlords also have the upper hand because they have skilled commercial real estate agents working for them who negotiate on their behalf and fight for their best interests.

-Here are six ways to help increase your leverage in negotiations and level the playing field:
+Here are six tips to help increase your leverage in negotiations and level the playing field:

 1. Allow yourself enough time